-Scoliosis is usually diagnosed by a combination of physical examination and specialized X-rays.
-During the physical examination, Dr. Hostin looks for the degree of rotation in the curvature of the spine, as well as secondary changes in other parts of the body.
+To diagnose Scoliosis, we conduct a physical exam with specialized X-rays.
+During the physical exam, Dr. Hostin looks for the degree of rotation in the curvature of the spine, as well as other changes in other parts of the body.
 These may include:

 - Uneven shoulders

 - Change in the shape of the waist

 Frequently, these changes do not show in a person while standing but become noticeable when the person bends forward.
 X-rays are important to pinpoint the shape and location of the curves, as well as for measuring the degree of the curvature for proper diagnosis.
 Because of this, we use an advanced X-ray imaging system that allows us to quickly take full-body images of patients in standing or seated positions while delivering the lowest possible dose of radiation.